razor-network/docs-v2/docs/stake.md

 You can get sFUEL from here:
 https://www.sfuelstation.com/

-In order to get started, you will also need some RAZORs on Europa chain.
+In order to get started, you will also need some RAZOR tokens on Europa chain.
 You can bridge RAZOR tokens from Ethereum to Europa Schain using [Skale Portal](https://portal.skale.space/bridge).
 More info regarding RAZOR Token bridge can be found [here](/docs/token-bridge/ethereum-europa)

 ## Add Razor Schain network to metamask